thesheff17/sheffutils/README.md

 ```

 now on the left side of vscode you should be able to click play on the Workflows and the jobs should run and pass.
 It will also dump artifacts into `$HOME/.actrc/<jobNumber>/<python-version>/*.zip`

+## Do you use AI to write code?
+yes if you look at some of the tools you can see stuff is wrapped around `ollama` commands.
+All code should have unit tests defined in `test_sheffutils.py`